-Hiring a Senior Accountant is one of the most consequential decisions a finance leader makes.
+Hiring a Senior Accountant is one of the more consequential decisions a finance leader makes.
 This is the person who will own your month-end close, produce the financial statements your board reviews, manage the reconciliations your auditors rely on, and carry institutional knowledge of your company's financial history.

 Technical Accounting Depth

-What to assess: Go beyond the resume.
+Go beyond the resume.
 Ask scenario-based questions that reveal actual technical capability:

 - "What's your approach to the journal entry review process?
 What errors do you typically catch?"